 - Copy files to any location - this feature is very handy for a SharePoint migration for example.

 - Delete checked files or move them to the recycle bin.

 - Archive the files in the ZIP format.

-- define your own scripts or programs and pass the checked results list as parameter to them, to perform any desired operation.
+- Define your own scripts and pass the checked results list as parameter to them, to perform any desired operation.

-TreeSize can create a log file as well as an undo script.
-You can use the latter to revert all move operations (rename excluded).
+TreeSize can create a log file as well as an undo script for each operation.

-In addition, you can leave symbolic links or NTFS hardinks in place of moved old files, enabling other users to access them in their new location.
+In addition, you can leave symbolic links (NTFS hardinks) in place of moved old files, enabling other users to access them in their new location.

 Are you having trouble with outdated, too long or illegal file names in your folder structure?
 TreeSize can rename multiple files in a bulk with just a few clicks.

 With TreeSize, you can rename as many files as you like in one swing.
 The Bulk Rename function is easy-to-use and offers several operations for modifying names:

 - Replace text, optionally by using a regular expression.